-The Residential Development Capacity Audit estimated that there were approximately 553 hectares of zoned land in the County which is, or may become available, for residential development.
+The Residential Development Capacity Audit estimated that at Q4 2019 there were approximately 553 hectares of zoned land in the County which is, or may become available, for residential development.
 This comprises a reduction of c.
 90 hectares from the housing land availability audit which informed the 2016 County Development Plan.
 The zoned land equates to a potential yield of between 22,763 and 25,353 residential units.
+When actual and estimated completions for the period Q1 2020 to Q1 2022 are taken into consideration it is estimated that there is a potential residential yield of between c.
+20,886 to 23,476 homes.
 The Cherrywood Strategic Development Zone comprises a significant proportion of this total with an estimated residential yield of between 5,596 to 8,186 units.

 A number of assumptions were applied at a site specific level in order to provide a robust estimation of potential residential yield.
 Where applicable, residential density and capacity calculations already set out in existing statutory plans were applied.
-Outside of these plan areas potential residential yield was calculated having regard to the residential densities recommended in the 'Sustainable Residential Development in Urban Areas' (2009), with consideration given to sites that would be more suited to higher residential density.
+These densities are either consistent with or exceed the recommended residential densities in the Sustainable Residential Development in Urban Areas Guidelines for Planning Authorities (2009).
+Outside of these plan areas potential residential yield was also calculated having regard to the residential densities recommended in the 'Sustainable Residential Development in Urban Areas' (2009), with consideration given to sites that would be more suited to higher residential density.

 The category of infill/windfall comprises a broad mix of sites within the existing built-up footprint of the County and includes both sites which are under construction and sites where there is no construction activity.
 For sites which have commenced construction, the full residual residential yield of the associated planning permission is incorporated.
 The audit placed a significant focus in the infill/windfall category on brownfield and infill development to deliver compact growth and includes a number of sites which are currently in existing use but have potential for redevelopment for residential purposes.
 In order to provide for a balance between the inclusion of suitable infill and brownfield sites that promote compact growth, but which may not come forward for development within the lifetime of the Plan, and to ensure that sufficient lands are zoned to allow for overall projected growth, the residential yield for the category infill/windfall is calculated based on an assumption that half of the total site area (for sites where there is no construction activity) would be brought forward for development within the lifetime of the Plan.
-Table 2.8 provides a detailed breakdown of residential yield categorised by infill/windfall sites and strategic growth areas.
+Table 2.9 provides a detailed breakdown of residential yield categorised by infill/windfall sites and strategic growth areas.